Failure to Provide a Specimen

-If you refuse to provide a specimen for analysis regarding a drug drive offence you will be charged with an offence in addition to any other offence.
+If you refuse to provide a specimen for analysis regarding a drug drive offence you will be charged with an offence of failure to provide a specimen, in addition to any other offence.
 These offences are the same as those for refusing to provide a specimen for analysis relating to alcohol.
 There are some changes to how these relate to drug drive offences with the recent changes in drug drive testing and procedure.

 Currently there are three offences which can be committed regarding refusal to supply a specimen:

 Failure to co-operate with a preliminary test DR70

 The preliminary test is no longer a fitness test it is now done with the use of roadside drug screening devices, therefore making the procedure similar to that for drink driving offences.

 This offence carries a maximum 3 month prison sentence, maximum fine of £2,500, 4 driving licence penalty points and possibly a driving ban.

 Failing to supply an evidential specimen for analysis when driving or attempting to drive DR30

 This offence carries a maximum 6 month prison sentence, an unlimited fine, a driving ban and 3 – 11 driving licence penalty points.

 Failing to supply an evidential specimen for analysis when not driving or attempting to drive DR60